Kumanu/contentful-rich-text-flutter/README.md

 # Contentful Rich Text Renderer for Flutter

-Rich Text renderer that parses Contentful Ric
+Rich Text renderer that parses Contentful Rich Text field JSON output and produces a Flutter Widget tree that can be displayed in a Flutter app.

 ## Installation